Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Background

 Carbon emissions from a project can also consider life-cycle emissions (for example, manufacturing of CPUs may emit carbon as part of the process).
 We do not consider these aspects of emissions.
 We instead, consider only carbon emissions from energy consumption.
 A given energy grid powering an experiment will have a carbon intensity: the grams of \coeq~emitted per kWh of energy used.
 This carbon intensity is determined based on the energy sources supplying the grid.
 Each energy source has its own carbon intensity accounted for through a full life-cycle analysis~\citep{icc2015}.
 For example, coal power has a median carbon intensity of 820 g\coeq / kWh, while hydroelectricity has a mean carbon intensity of 24 g\coeq / kWh.
+The life-cycle emissions of energy source take into account not just emissions from production, but from waste disposal as well.
+For example, nuclear energy waste disposal has some carbon emissions associated that would be taken into account in a life-cycle carbon intensity metric~\citep{ipcc15}.
 Carbon emissions for a compute system can be estimated by understanding the carbon intensity of the local energy grid and the energy consumption of the system.
 Similar analyses have been done for bitcoin~\citep{krause2018quantification}.
 These analyses, however, attempt to extrapolate impacts of bitcoin mining in general, while in this work we attempt to examine machine learning impacts on a per-experiment basis.